Alright, folks, here we go! Every pair of gloves on this list is something that I’ve used or is a pair of gloves a close and trusted friend has used.

-In any survival scenario you’re going to need a few pairs to rotate through.
+In any survival scenario, you will need a few pairs to rotate through.

 It’s an unfortunate truth that you’re going to wear through those gloves.

-There’s no way to avoid it, so understand that when you stock up on survival gloves you need at least a few pairs of each as back-up.
+There’s no way to avoid it, so understand that when you stock up on survival gloves, you need at least a few pairs of each as a backup.

-That said, good quality craftsmanship is important to get the most mileage out of your gear.
+That said, good quality craftsmanship is vital to get the most mileage out of your gear.

 I have co-workers who swear by those cheap dollar store gloves.
 “Oh, it’s great,” they’ll espouse, “I can just whip out a new pair whenever I need it!”

-Sure, that sounds like a consumerists idealized fantasy, but what if you can’t make a visit to the corner store to replace your gloves?
+Sure, that sounds like a consumerists idealized fantasy, but what if you can’t visit the corner store to replace your gloves?

 Ease of use and durability?
 Got it!